top of page

 Over the past 75 years, China has undergone a staggering industrial transformation.
 In 1950, it was a marginal player, producing just 2% of the world’s goods.
 Since then, China has followed a steep and sustained upward trajectory to become the undisputed global manufacturing leader, now responsible for over 40% of total output.
 Yet despite this meteoric rise, China continues to classify itself as a developing nation.

-Meanwhile, the United States, once arguably the world’s predominant superpower, has experienced a sharp decline.
+Meanwhile, the United States, has experienced a sharp decline.
 In 1950, the U.S. produced over 40% of the world’s manufactured goods; today, that share has fallen to nearly 10%.
 Despite this dramatic erosion of industrial dominance, the U.S. still claims the mantle of the world’s premier superpower.

 U.S. Economic & Industrial Policy